garrandall/popular-music-data/tracks/cell-therapy-goodie-mob.md

 But every now and then, I wonder
 If the gate was put up to keep crime out or to keep our ass in

 Who's that peeking in my window
 POW nobody now

-Listen up little niggaz I'm talking to you
+Listen up little niggas I'm talking to you
 About what yo little ass need to be going through
 I fall a victim too and I know I shouldn't smoke so much But I do with the crew everybody on the average 'bout 4 or 5